The LPCANC Mission Statement

-In order to contribute to the continuing education and professional development of LCMHCs, LPCANC hold webinars, regional trainings and host regional workshops throughout the year, and strives to collaborate with university counselor education graduate programs in NC.
+In order to contribute to the continuing education and professional development of LCMHCs, LPCANC holds webinars, regional trainings and host regional workshops throughout the year, and strives to collaborate with university counselor education graduate programs in NC.
 As an LPCANC was the key proponent agency of the 2009 LPC Act that created the LCMHC-Supervisor license, it is our intent to continue to support, promote, and provide excellence in clinical supervision through training and other venues of professional development.
 LPCANC is dedicated and intentional to its mission to support through planning and action the professional journey from the counseling graduate student, new counseling graduate, new professional LCMHC Associate, to LCMHC, and, if chosen, then to an LCMHC-Supervisor.

 LPCANC is divided into three (3) regions throughout North Carolina with at least one (1) LCMHC in each region serving as the Regional Representative.
 The regions are: Region 1 Mountain; Region 2 Central Piedmont; and Region 3 Coastal.
 Opportunities for LCMHCs to gather on a local basis are provided through these regional meetings - either in-person or via Zoom.
 Meetings typically feature a program on topics and issues relevant to licensed clinical mental health counselors as well as information about our association and the work we are doing for LCMHCs.
 Check the Membership page under Regions to find out which region your county is in and who your Regional Representatives are.